sccastro/PychMeasurement/docs/06_IntroStats.md

 #>
 #> data:  grade by tutor
 #> t = 2, df = 31, p-value = 0.04
-#> alternative hypothesis: true difference in means is not equal to 0
+#> alternative hypothesis: true difference in means between group Anastasia and group Bernadette is not equal to 0
 #> 95 percent confidence interval:
 #>   0.197 10.759
 #> sample estimates: